fiefdx/ScreenStreamer/README.md

    # don't change this options, if you don't know how it works
    buffer_queue_size: 0

-   # to_sbs, convert 2d image to side-by-side images
+   # to_sbs, convert 2d image to side-by-side images, it's not work on full screen mode
-   to_sbs: false # not work now
+   to_sbs: false
    # cursor, capture cursor or not
    cursor: false